romanfinkelnburg/pingdom_dashboard/README.md

 ## Scaling

-An scaling factor has to be set in `scaling_factor` file defining the size of the status icons in the grid.
+A scaling factor has to be set in `scaling_factor` file defining the size of the status icons in the grid.

 ## Starting Monitor Dashboard